ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-vscode.md

 ## How to log out of your API key
 {: #cloud-setup-wca-vscode-logout}

 If necessary, you can log out of your API key.
-Logging out and reentering your API key might help with any authentication issues you might encounter.
+Logging out and reentering your API key might help with any authentication issues you encounter.

 To log out: